marionpobelle/marionpobelle/README.md

 My name is Marion Pobelle and I'm an aspiring game developer.
 - ⭐ I'm passionate about video games and Machine Learning !
 I've also been dipping into electronics.
 - ✨ My favorite languages are C++, C# and Python.
+- 🌻 I am currently enrolled in a Master's degree program focusing on Video Game Programming at CNAM-ENJMIN in Angoulême.

 ### SKILLS